jdtyler1522-a11y/birmingham-kids/replit.md

 The application utilizes a Node.js/Express backend with TypeScript, integrating Replit Auth for secure user authentication and session management.
 A PostgreSQL database, managed with Drizzle ORM, stores user data and favorites.
 RESTful API endpoints handle authentication and favorite listings.

 ## Frontend Architecture
-The frontend is a vanilla JavaScript single-page application (SPA) with a five-directory structure.
-It uses `auth.js` for user authentication and favorites synchronization, and `directory-manager.js` to dynamically switch between childcare, pediatrician, dentist, therapist, and MDO data/UI.
+The frontend is a vanilla JavaScript single-page application (SPA) with a six-directory structure.
+It uses `auth.js` for user authentication and favorites synchronization, and `directory-manager.js` to dynamically switch between childcare, pediatrician, dentist, therapist, MDO, and photographer data/UI.
 Key features include an interactive Leaflet.js map for childcare and pediatricians, component-based CSS with custom properties, and a mobile-first responsive design approach.
 Core functionality is encapsulated within a `ChildcareDirectory` class.

 ## Data Management
-The application manages data through five local JSON datasets (`centers.json`, `pediatricians.json`, `dentists.json`, `therapists.json`, `mdo.json`) for directory listings.
+The application manages data through six local JSON datasets (`centers.json`, `pediatricians.json`, `dentists.json`, `therapists.json`, `mdo.json`, `photographers.json`) for directory listings.
 User favorites are stored in a PostgreSQL database.
 All filtering and search operations are performed client-side using JavaScript, and filter states are synchronized with the URL hash for shareable views.

 ## User Interface Design
 The design system features a consistent, playful aesthetic with a sunny color palette (yellow, sky blue, teal accents) and Google Fonts (Poppins, Inter).
 It prioritizes accessibility (WCAG AA compliance) with semantic HTML and ARIA labels.
 Interactive elements include modal windows for details, pill-style filter buttons, and icon-based tab navigation.